 - Hallucinogens

-- Impaired Judgment and Muscle Coordination
+- Impaired Judgment, Muscle Coordination and Vision

 - Slowed Reaction Time and Drowsiness

-- Long-Term Effects on The Body
+- Long-Term Effects on the Body

-- Warning Labels
+- Warning Labels and Resources

-- Dealing with Stress
+- Dealing with Stress and Fatigue

-- Appropriate Attitude
+- Maintaining an Appropriate Attitude

 - Consequences of Distracted Driving